Vandivier/research-dissertation-case-for-alt-ed/README.md

 * https://www.glassdoor.com/research/app/uploads/sites/2/2017/04/FULL-STUDY-PDF-Gender-Pay-Gap2FCollege-Major.pdf
   * from searching "most common jobs for college graduates"
   * https://cew.georgetown.edu/cew-reports/valueofcollegemajors/
+    * "the economic benefit of earning an advanced degree by undergraduate major."
+    * "In some sense, deciding what to major in is more important than deciding whether to attend college."
+    * focuses on the path-to-graduate-degree question
+    * p 200, "ALL MAJORS BY GROUP, ranked by earnings and popularity"
+    * p 208, " just by popularity for bachelor's; p 209 for master's
   * https://twitter.com/JohnVandivier/status/1058577634299465728
   * business is 26% of degrees but only 11% of resumes
   * I want 90% coverage of either metric (50 common majors covers 90% degrees awarded or 90% resumes)